Data-driven approximation of Koopman operators and generators: Convergence rates and error bounds: Data-driven approximation as a projection

-Note that $\wh{\psi}$ and $\wh{\Aa}\wh{\psi}$ are only well-defined if $\psi$ and $\Aa\psi$ are continuous almost everywhere.
+The functions $\psi^{\wh{\Dd} }$ and $(\Aa\psi)^{\wh{\Ff} }$ are only well-defined if $\psi$ and $\Aa\psi$ are continuous almost everywhere.
 In our case, this is satisfied for all $\psi\in \Ff_N$ by Point \ref{continuous} of Assumption \ref{assumption}.
-Using this notation, the Monte Carlo approximation of the stiffness and Gram matrices in \eqref{approximate matrices} become
+Using this notation, the Monte Carlo approximation of the structure and Gram matrices in \eqref{approximate matrices} become

-Here, the Gram matrix $\wh{\bm{G}}_{NM}$ with respect to $\wh{\Psi}$ is in general \emph{not} invertible as $\wh{\Psi}$ may no longer be linearly independent (consider for example the case $M=1$ and $N=2$).
+Here, the Gram matrix $\wh{\bm{G}}_{NM}$ with respect to $\Psi^{\wh{\Ff} }$ is in general \emph{not} invertible as $\Psi^{\wh{\Ff} }$ may no longer be linearly independent (consider for example the case $M=1$ and $N=2$).
 By construction, $\wh{\Ff}_M$ is a Hilbert space, so we can define the projection of $\wh{\Ff}_M$ onto $\wh{\Ff}_{NM}$ by

-We prove that our data-driven approximation $\wh{\bm{A}}_{NM}$ corresponds to the projection of $\wh{\Aa}$ onto $\wh{\Ff}_{NM}$.
+We prove that our data-driven approximation $\wh{\bm{A}}_{NM}$ corresponds to the projection of $\Aa^{\mathrm{emp}}$ onto $\wh{\Ff}_{NM}$.

 \begin{theorem}[Empirical projection] Let $\Psi $ satisfy Assumption \ref{continuous}.
-Then the matrix $\wh{\bm{A}}_{NM}$ which approximates $\wh{\Aa}$ is, with probability $1$, a matrix representation of the projection of $\wh{\Aa}$ onto $\wh{\Ff}_{NM}$.
+Then the matrix $\wh{\bm{A}}_{NM}$ which approximates $\Aa^{\mathrm{emp}}$ is, with probability $1$, a matrix representation of the projection of $\Aa^{\mathrm{emp}}$ onto $\wh{\Ff}_{NM}$.
 That is,